MichaelDrogalis/voluble/README.md

 Voluble has a few other knobs for controlling useful properties.
 Some properties can be defined at the attribute, topic, and global level.
 The most granular scope takes precedence (topic over global, etc).

+### Throttling

+By default, Voluble will try to generate data to Kafka as fast as possible.
+But sometimes this is simply too much.
+You can throttle how fast data is generated with `global.throttle.ms`, or per topic with `topic.<topic>.throttle.ms`.

 ### Matching probability

 When you use the `sometimes` qualifier, the rate of matching is reduced from a certainty (`1`) to `0.1`.
 You can control this probability at both the global and attribute level.
 To alter the matching rate global, configure `global.matching.rate` to be a value between `0` and `1`.
 To configure it at the attribute level, configure it roughly like `attrk.<topic>.<attribute>.matching.rate`.
 Attribute configuration mirrors generator configuration: `attrk`, `attrkp`, `attrv`, and `attrvp` the same as generators.